nicolossus/neuromodels/README.md

 `NeuroModels` is a Python toolbox for simulating neuroscientific models, post-simulation analysis and feature extraction.

 ## Overview
-`NeuroModels` is a software that aims to provide a framework for neuroscientific simulator models and methods for extracting features from the simulated data.
+`NeuroModels` is a software that aims to provide a framework for neuroscientific simulator models and methods for extracting features from the simulated recording.
 The simulator models are implemented to be flexible, particularly in the sense of parameterizing the models.

 `NeuroModels` is a part of the author's [Master thesis](https://github.com/nicolossus/Master-thesis).

+Implemented models:

+* The original Hodgkin-Huxley model

 ## Installation instructions